-The Mail Handlers Benefit Plan Prescription Drug Claims P.O.
-Box 8404 London, KY 40742

-Note: Do not include any medical or dental claims with your claims for drug benefits.
+CVS/Caremark Attn: Claims Department P.O.
+Box 52196 Phoenix, AZ 58072-2196 Note: Do not include any medical or dental claims with your claims for drug benefits.
 If all the required information is not included on the claim, the claim may be delayed or denied.

-Keep a separate record of the medical expenses of each covered family member as deductibles and maximum allowances apply separately to each person.
+Overseas (foreign) claims Overseas providers (those outside the continental United States, Alaska and Hawaii) will be paid at the PPO level of benefits for covered services.
+Overseas hospitals and physicians are under no obligation to file claims for you.
+You may be required to pay for the services at the time you receive them and then submit a claim to us for reimbursement. • Claims for overseas (foreign) services should include an English translation when possible. • For inpatient hospital services, the exchange rate will be based on the date of admission.
+For all other services, we will apply the exchange rate for the date the services were rendered. • All foreign claim payments will be made directly to the enrollee except for services rendered to beneficiaries of the United States Department of Defense third party collection program. • Canceled checks, cash register receipts, or balance due statements are not acceptable.
+Records Keep a separate record of the medical expenses of each covered family member as deductibles and maximum allowances apply separately to each person.
 Save copies of all medical bills, including those you accumulate to satisfy a deductible.
 In most instances they will serve as evidence of your claim.
 We will not provide year-end statements.

-Deadline for filing your claim

-Send us all the documents for your claim as soon as possible.
+Deadline for filing your claim Send us all the documents for your claim as soon as possible.
 You must submit the claim by December 31 of the year after the year you received the service, unless timely filing was prevented by administrative operations of Government or legal incapacity, provided the claim was submitted as soon as reasonably possible.
 Once we pay benefits, there is a three-year limitation on the re-issuance of uncashed checks.
 Note: You are responsible to ensure that your claims are filed in a timely manner.
 Check with your provider of care about their policies regarding filing of claims.
 Direct Payment to hospital or provider of care Claims that are submitted by the hospital will be paid directly to the hospital (with the exception of foreign claims).
 You may authorize direct payment to any other provider of care by signing the assignment of benefits section on the claim form, or by using the assignment form furnished by the provider of care.
 The provider of care's Tax Identification Number must accompany the claim.
 The Plan reserves the right to make payment directly to you, and to decline to honor the assignment of payment of any health benefits claim to any person or party.
 Claims submitted by PPO hospitals and medical providers will be paid directly to the hospital or provider.
 Note: Benefits for services provided at Department of Defense, Veterans Administration or Indian Health Service facilities will be paid directly to the facility.

-When we need more information

-Please reply promptly when we ask for additional information.
-We may delay processing or deny benefits for your claim if you do not respond.
+When we need more information Please reply promptly when we ask for additional information.
+We may delay processing or deny benefits for your claim if we do not receive the requested information within 60 days.